Master of Science in Journalism

 Applications for Spring 2024 will open in the summer.
 To start the program in Spring 2024, applications are due November 1, 2023.

 Applications for Fall 2024 are accepted on a rolling basis:

 - Round 3 Deadline: April 28, 2024

 How much does it cost?

 - Are any scholarships or fellowships available?

-Fellowships are available only for select MS students.
+Fellowships are available for select MS students.
 Fellowships are awarded on a quarter-time basis and carry a waiver of tuition and most fees.
-MJ students may not hold assistantships or other tuition and fee waiver-generating appointments.
-A limited number of merit-based scholarships are available for BS/MJ and MS students.
+A limited number of merit-based scholarships also are available.
+There are no separate applications for fellowships or scholarships.

 Soon, students will be able to combine online modules into stackable certificates.
 More information to come.